rotki/rotki/README.md

 ## Usage

-Read the [documentation](https://rotki.readthedocs.io/en/latest/) for a complete guide, frequently-asked questions, API reference, and more.
+Read the [documentation](https://rotki.readthedocs.io/en/latest/) for a complete guide, frequently-asked questions, API references, and more.

 Some quick links to useful parts of the documentation follow below for your convenience.